DHTMLX/docs-suite/docs/slider/api/slider_helpmessage_config.md

 # helpMessage

-@short: adds an icon with a question mark next to Slider
+@short: Optional.
+Adds an icon with a question mark next to Slider

 @signature: {'helpMessage?: string;'}